RayhanaAkterDev/crisis-vault/601 - Software Engineering/Chapter 1 - Software Engineering Paradigms/SE Day 1 - Chapter 1 Question (1-3).md

 > 2. **All aspects of software production**: Software engineering is not just concerned with the technical processes of software development but also with managing people, understanding user needs, and ensuring quality throughout the software lifecycle.

 >[!note] The IEEE (*Institute of Electrical and Electronics Engineers*) definition of software engineering:
-> 1. The application of a systematic, disciplined, quantifiable approach to the development, operation and maintenance of software, that is, the application of engineering to software.
+> 1. The application of a systematic, disciplined, quantifiable *(পরিমাপযোগ্য)* approach to the development, operation and maintenance of software, that is, the application of engineering to software.
 > 2. The study of the approaches as in the above statement.

 ---